JosuaKrause/NBTEditor/readme.md

 With the classes `nbt.read.NBTReader` and `nbt.write.NBTWriter`
 streams or files containing nbt content can be read and written.
 The class `nbt.record.NBTRecord` is the main class for nbt content.

+Another way of using the api is the class `nbt.world.World`.
+It provides an interface to manipulate worlds.
+For the most things this works without the explicit use of NBTRecords and provides easy to use methods to manipulate settings of the world or the maps.